abhitejdivi5/Ab-s-Analog-and-Mixed-signal/1. Amplifiers/B. Tele_Two_Stage_Fully_Diff_CM.mdAmplifier-2.md

 With Regards, Abhitej Divi,

 This project involves designing a fully differential two-stage operational amplifier (with a first-stage **differential telescopic amplifier** and a second-stage **common-source** amplifier) that incorporates common-mode feedback.
 The design targets approximately  dB gain, a 60° phase margin, and stable operation above 150 MHz for both 1pF and 2pF cap loads.
+The design uses an Ahuja compensation technique, implemented with a cascoded transistor.

 ## 1. Design Requirement: